wbf22/Tensor4j/README.md

 This library is meant to provide a similar function to numpy in python, howbeit a little simpler and smaller.

-If you're looking for a lightweight java library for doing multidimensional math, this library if for you!
+If you're looking for a lightweight java library for doing multidimensional math, this library is for you!

 # Getting Started